Six operations and Lefschetz-Verdier formula for Deligne-Mumford stacks: Operations on

 functorial in $K$ and $L$. \end{Proposition}

-If $f$ is a closed immersion, $Rf^!$ is isomorphic to the functor defined in \ref{d.dist}.
-If $f$ is \'etale and representable, \ref{s.Rshr=shr} induces a natural equivalence $f^*\simeq Rf^!$.
+If $f$ is finite, $Rf^!$ is isomorphic to the functor in Construction \ref{d.dist}.

-\begin{proof} This is a formal consequence of the fact that $Rf_!$ commutes with small direct sums \cite[14.3.1 (ix)]{KSCat}.
-We may also repeat the construction of $Rf^!$ in \cite[XVIII 3.1.4]{SGA4} as follows, at least when $\Lambda$ is a Noetherian ring.
-Choose a decomposition $f\simeq pj\pi$ as in \ref{p.comp} and an integer $d$, upper bound of the dimensions of the fibers of $f$.
+\begin{proof} This is a formal consequence of Brown Representability Theorem \cite[Theorem 14.3.1 (ix)]{KSCat} and the fact that $Rf_!$ commutes with small direct sums.
+We may also repeat the construction of $Rf^!$ in \cite[XVIII Th\'eor\`eme 3.1.4]{SGA4} as follows.
+Choose a decomposition $f\simeq pj\pi$ as in Proposition \ref{p.comp} and an integer $d$, upper bound of the dimensions of the fibers of $f$.
 For $\cF\in \Mod(\cX,\Lambda)$, define